-At times, you hear friends complaining about how stressed they are with their current jobs because they are being pressured by their boss.
+You often hear friends complaining about how stressed they are with their current jobs because their boss is pressuring them.
 A common mistake is that people combine the feeling of STRESS and PRESSURE.
-Their go-to mental equation is “Because I’m pressured, therefore I am stressed.” vice-versa, which is not a very reliable equation.
-Whenever you see yourself in the same situation, remember that the failure to differentiate these two feelings can be a person’s downfall.
+Their go-to mental equation is “Because I’m pressured, therefore I am stressed.” and vice-versa, which is not a very reliable equation.
+Whenever you see yourself in the same situation, remember that failing to differentiate these two feelings can be catastrophic.

 Defining Stress and Pressure

-Stress refers to a situation with too many demands, not enough time, money, or energy to meet a target.
-It is a feeling that reeks of negativity and often clouds a person’s good judgement.
+Stress refers to a situation with too many demands and insufficient time, money, or energy to meet a target.
+It is a feeling that reeks of negativity and often clouds a person’s reasonable judgment.

 Pressure, on the other hand is a situation which you perceive that something at stake is dependent on the outcome of your performance.
-The situation would often seem to be difficult.
+The problem would often seem to be complicated.
 However, as you overcome pressure, you open a new realm of possibilities.
-You level up your wisdom, you level up in life.
+You level up your wisdom; you level up in life.

-This will place you under a tremendous amount of pressure, lives depend on you.
+This will place you under tremendous pressure; lives depend on you.
 My question is, should you feel stressed in this situation?
 Here are some choices:

-Choice # 1: Succumb to stress and let it cloud your judgement on what actions to take.
+Choice # 1: Succumb to stress and let it cloud your judgment when thinking about what actions to take.

-When we use these example choices, most of you would pick choice # 2.
-Which actually sounds smarter than the latter.
-To put it simple, it has a higher probability of success.
+When we use these example choices, most of you will pick choice # 2, which sounds smarter than the latter.
+To put it simply, it has a higher probability of success.

-The key to identify what you are feeling is to ask yourself:
+The key to identifying what you are feeling is to ask yourself:

-“Am I overwhelmed by the demands upon me or do I feel that I need to produce a specific result.”
+“Am I overwhelmed by the demands upon me, or do I feel I need to produce a specific result.”